Nkiru Sylvanus

-Early life and education
+Early life

-Sylvanus was born in Osisioma, Aba, a city located in Abia State, Nigeria.
+Sylvanus was born in Osisioma, Aba, a city located in Abia State.

+Education

 She attended Ohabiam Primary and Secondary School, where she obtained her first school leaving certificate and West African Senior School Certificate.
 She also attended the Enugu State University of Science and Technology, graduating with a BSc degree in mass communication.

 Acting career

-Described by The Punch newspaper as a veteran, Sylvanus began her acting career at the age of 19, in 2001.
-She has been featured in over 70 Nollywood movies.
+Described by The Punch newspaper as a veteran, Sylvanus began her acting career at the age of 16 in 2001, and her breakout role came in 2002 with the film A Cry for Help, where she played Blessing, earning her the nickname 'Ble-Ble.
+She has been featured in over 800 Nollywood movies.
+Her first acting was by coincidence when her house was requested to be used as a King's Palace in a movie.

 She has been featured twice (2017 & 2018) in The Guardian's publication on Celebrities Who Made Headlines.